The Great Category Cleanup

 Other Tips

-If you know you have many “breakfast” posts but you have not always been consistent in categorizing them as “breakfast” and you would like reorganize all posts that you have used the word breakfast.
+If you know you have many “breakfast” posts but have not always been consistent in categorizing them as “breakfast” and would like to reorganize all posts that you have used the word breakfast.
 Type breakfast in the Search window and Search for all posts.
 Then you can either do a bulk edit or a quick edit to move each into the correct category.

 One Room at a Time